BrandonKastningSeattle/GodsWrath_Productions/README.md

 “If ye love me, keep my commandments.” - John 14:15 (KJV)

+“Because it is written, Be ye holy; for I am holy.” - 1 Peter 1:16 (KJV)

 [Revelation of HIS Second Coning in The Flesh; Prophesized by Holy Apostle John]